 The Herbert C. Kelman Institute for Interactive Conflict Transformation (HKI) is an independent non-partisan, nongovernmental organisation registered in Austria.
-The Institute is engaged in civil society conflict transformation and peacebuilding in international and intra-societal conflicts.
-The objectives are to foster peace trough violence prevention, peace mediation and historic reconciliation.
+The Institute is engaged in integrative and interactive conflict transformation, multi-track mediation and peacebuilding in international and intra-societal conflicts.
+The objectives are to advance transformation of conflicts through crisis leveraging and multi-track mediation across worldviews.

 The approach is based on trans-disciplinary research, drawing insight from international conflict and peace research, critical systems theory, cultural studies, political psychology and group psychotherapy.
 The constant development and refinement of this integrative theory and praxis is based on dialogue and cooperation with internationally renowned institutions, university centres, networks, theoreticians, practitioners and activists.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.